 The Italian garden stretched towards the open gallery of the castle where one can climb two beautiful staircases to reach La Bocca Storta (“The Crooked Mouth”) Fountain.
 There are two alleys at this junction where, once upon a time, stood a riding school as well as a large tub and small waterfall.
 From the main entrance gate at Piazza della Corte one can reach the alley, if you follow it to the wider part you can see various statues designed to represent the Four Seasons.

 The second part of the park is located to the right of the castle.
 There are plenty of spontaneous greens in this area along with two ancient cedars at the center of the garden.
-The other trees found here include holm oaks, oaks, pines and firs.
+The other trees found here include holm oaks, oaks, pines, and firs.

-Other Places to Visit
+Other Places to Visit in Sambuci

 If you are in Sambuci stop by Santa Maria delle Grazie, a church and convent that belonged to Augustinian hermits and then the Franciscans.
 Though the convent’s origins were medieval it was reconstructed by the Astallis in the 17th century.
-You may also want to visit the Church of Santa Croce, built in 1662, and the Church of San Pietro, originally founded by the Benedictines.
+You may also want to visit the Church of Santa Croce, built-in 1662, and the Church of San Pietro, originally founded by the Benedictines.